asimihsan/Rill/README.markdown

         -   Start a new session to take the place of backup.
     Of course you could avoid this by using a real version of tail, but BusyBox doesn't have one.

+-   parsers stop reading in output from ssh_tap via SUBSCRIBE after a while.
+Why? ssh_tap says it's PUBLISHing it.
+Does this happen when ssh_tap restarts?
+Does ZeroMQ SUBSCRIBE just stop working?
+It's a blocking recv() call...maybe we should restart the parser instance when ssh_tap is restarted?

 TODO
 ----